rogeriobispo/product_favorites/Readme.md

   - typescript 4.3.5
   - docker 20.10.5 build 55c4c88
   - yarn 1.22.10
+  - npm 7.6.3
   # How to run development

   1 -> set the NODE_ENV To desired environment Ex. development 2 -> yarn or npm install
   3 -> copy .env.sample to .env.${environment desired} Ex. .env.development
-       Or you quem set all variables directly on the OS system 4 -> yarn db:create will create database and run migrations 5 -> yarn server or npm run server will show "Listening on port xxxx env. yyyy"
+       Or you can set all variables directly on the OS system 4 -> yarn db:prepare will create database and run migrations 5 -> yarn server or npm run server will show "Listening on port xxxx env. yyyy"

 # how to build for production.